brunoluiz/urlzap/README.md

 </h1>

 <p align="center">
-  Your own static URL generator ⚡️
+  Your own static URL shortener ⚡️
 </p>

 Static site generators, published on Github Pages, are quite popular nowadays.
-But what about a static URL generator, which allows you to redirect URLs based on static files?
+But what about a static URL shortener (to not say generator), which allows you to redirect URLs based on static files?

 Usually, developers end-up setting up a server with redirects for this (not statically).
 That is where URLZap comes in.
 It generates URLs using files and HTML wizardry, allowing users to host